Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 - Oklahoma State has five wins against the spread in seven games this season.

-- Oklahoma State's games this year have gone over the point total two times in six opportunities (33.3%).
+- Oklahoma State's games this year have hit the over two times in six opportunities (33.3%).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.